Sometimes you need to gather threat intelligence data as quickly as possible, and Rapid7’s Project Sonar Opendata can provide great insights.

 | jq -r 'select((.data | @base64d) | match(".*wordpress.*", "i")) | .ip'

-• Spin up a digital ocean droplet
+• Spin up a DigitalOcean droplet

 • Start grepping

-• Kill the droplet
+• Terminate the droplet